davidkellis/treemap/README.md

 # treemap
-A Ruby port of Java's java.util.TreeMap class.
+A Ruby port of the Android implementation of Java's java.util.TreeMap class.
+This is an AVL tree based implementation of Java's java.util.TreeMap structure.
+It implements Java's java.util.NavigableMap interface.

 ### References: